 Guide to the Historic Palazzo Vecchio in Florence

 The palace dates from the 13th century.
 Like the Duomo, it was originally designed by famed Florentine architect Arnolfo di Cambio.
-With its crenellations and tower that points to the sky, Palazzo Vecchio is one of Florence's unmissable sites.
+With its crenellations and tower that points to the sky, Palazzo Vecchio is a symbol of Florence.